ZhenxuanSu-Sine/MusicalChordClassification/README.md

 1. Clone the repository to your local machine.
 2. Download the data and move it to the `./data` folder in the repository.
 3. Install the necessary dependencies (listed below).
-5. (To train) Open and run one of the four the Jupyter notebooks to execute the chord classification methods.
+5. (To train) Open and run one of the five Jupyter notebooks to execute the chord classification methods.
 5. (To load and deploy the model) Use `model.load_state_dict(torch.load(PATH_TO_FILE))`

 ## Dependencies